astaxie/docs/en-US/bee.md

 ```

 ### run
-When we develop Go project ony problem is we need to compile our project
-manually. `bee run` command will supovise :TODO the file system of Beego project by inotify so that we can see the result directly after the modifications for project.
+When we develop Go project ony problem is we need to compile our project manually. `bee run` command will supervise the file system of Beego project by inotify so that we can see the result directly after the modifications for project.
 ```
 bee run
 13-11-25 09:53:04 [INFO] Uses 'myproject' as 'appname'